JCSDA-internal/yamlprocessor/docs/data-process.rst

 Running the processor on the first input YAML file will yield the following output, where the content of the include file will be inserted into the original map/object.
-Note the content are inserted at the end, due to the associative array nature of the map/object.
+Note: map/object keys do not have an order, so items from the include file will override items in the original map/object that have the same keys, regardless of where the items appear in the original map/object.

 .. code-block:: yaml